AdobeDocs/dynamic-media-classic.en/help/using/configuring-analytics-reports.md

 1. (Optional) To add another variable pair, select **[!UICONTROL Add]**.
 1. Select **[!UICONTROL Save]**.

-   After you select **[!UICONTROL Save]**, the viewer event, its Adobe Analytics variable, and its Adobe Dynamic Media Classic variable, are listed in the Adobe Analytics Configuration screen.
+   After you select **[!UICONTROL Save]**, the viewer event, its Adobe Analytics variable, and its Adobe Dynamic Media Classic variable are listed in the Adobe Analytics Configuration screen.

 1. In the lower right corner, select **[!UICONTROL Close]**.
 1. Go to **[!UICONTROL Publish]** > **[!UICONTROL Submit Publish]** to run an Image Serving publish.